 A message board is a place where you can post, respond to, or simply read messages posted by others.
 Typically, they are free to use, though some type of registration is usually required to access all features.
 Most message boards require a username (first name and initial, or fictional name), a password, and an email address.

-Visitors can begin a new discussion by starting a "thread"
+Visitors can also begin a new discussion by starting a "thread"

 on the board to which others can reply.
 These messages will often remain posted for an indefinite period time, so a thread begun today can help support others who visit the board months or even years from now.